 Band and orchestra programs have flourished at Westminster since its beginning.
 Upper School orchestra students appear numerous times on campus during the year, in chamber-music concerts, in early morning coffee concerts, with members of the symphonic band, and accompanying major choral works, such as the haunting Requiem of Gabriel Fauré or Vivaldi’s exuberant Gloria.
 Students whose taste runs to jazz continue to find an outlet for their passion: the jazz ensemble rehearses and plays concerts throughout the school year.
 Meanwhile, the wind ensemble and symphonic band excel in classic repertoire, both old and new.

 The Westminster Ensemble, a 24-member auditioned choir, travels to Europe each spring to perform in different cities and venues.
-In 2017, the group traveled to France, performing at the American Cemetery in Normandy, and in Paris at La Madeleine, the American Church, and the Cathedral of Notre Dame.
-In the past, Ensemble has traveled to London, Prague, and Rome.
+In 2018, the group traveled to Spain and performed twice in Madrid (including at La Almudena Cathedral), at the Santa Maria de Montserrat Abbey in Catalonia, and at La Sagrada Familia Cathedral in Barcelona.
+In recent years, Ensemble has traveled to Prague, London, Paris, and Rome

 - A Cappella